Free Willzyx

 "Free Willzyx" (/ˈwɪlziæk/ WIL-zee-ak) is the thirteenth episode in the ninth season of the American animated television series South Park.
 The 138th overall episode, it originally aired on Comedy Central in the United States on November 30, 2005.
-In the episode, Kyle, Stan, Cartman and Kenny go to an amusement park and a killer whale, which is being kept in a giant tank there, speaks to them, telling them that it will die if it is not returned to its real home on the moon.
-They attempt to do this, unaware that the whole thing is just a prank being played on them by workers at the amusement park.
-The episode parodies the Free Willy film.
+In the episode, which parodies the film Free Willy, Kyle, Stan, Cartman and Kenny go to an amusement park, where aquarium employees prank them into thinking the orca Jambu is telling them he needs to be sent back to the Moon where he truly belongs or else he will die; the prank backfires as the boys embark on a misguided mission to set him free.

 Plot

 The boys are at Sea Park where they are watching the antics of an orca whale named Jambu.
 While Stan, Cartman and Kenny go elsewhere, Kyle stays behind.
 While getting a closer look at Jambu, Kyle is surprised to hear the whale speak, unaware the voice is really coming from Brian, a show announcer, and his co-announcer Mike.
 Jambu tells Kyle about his dream to one day go to space in a big rocket ship.
 Kyle brings the other boys back to the tank, but for a while, Jambu remains silent.
 A few minutes later, when the announcers notice the boys' return, Jambu starts to speak again.
-The boys think that Jambu, whose real name is "Willzyx", will die unless he returns to his family's home on the moon.
+The boys think that Jambu, whose real name is "Willzyx", will die unless he returns to his family's home on the Moon.

 The boys rally some of their classmates to help them liberate Jambu.
 They put together a plan that involves the pool from Clyde's backyard, Timmy's wheelchair, the Russian government and all of their skateboards.
-The boys sneak into Sea Park, dressed in dark clothing and wearing blackface (except for Tolkien, who is actually black and wearing whiteface instead), manage to free Jambu.
+The boys sneak into Sea Park, dressed in dark clothing and wearing blackface (except for Token, who is actually black and wearing whiteface instead), manage to free Jambu.
 The next morning at the Sea Park, Mike and Brian find that the boys stole Jambu, and Mike starts panicking knowing that their prank has gotten out of hand, but Brian tries to calm him down by saying what they have done was funny.
 Rather than tell their colleagues about the prank and risk being fired, Mike and Brian decide that they must find the boys and retrieve Jambu before the police do.